Are the Library Web Site and Catalog accessible by my mobile phone?

 - You can save items for viewing.

-- Clicking on My Library Record allows you to vew items checked out, renew checked out items, view fines, view and cancel requests.
+- Clicking on My library account allows you to vew items checked out, renew checked out items, view fines, view and cancel requests.

 When is the Mobile Catalog more useful than the catalog in the library?